 ICSI has also prescribed a limit on the number of audits that an Auditor can undertake.
-These have been capped at 10 Secretarial Audits per partner/ PCS, and an additional limit of 5 Secretarial Audits per partner/PCS, in case the unit is peer reviewed.
+These have been capped at 10 Secretarial Audits per partner/ PCS, and an additional limit of 5 Secretarial Audits per partner/PCS, in case the unit is peer-reviewed.
 There is also a ceiling on the number of secretarial compliance reports that an auditor can issue.
-These have been capped at 5 reports individually / per partner in each FY, and an additional limit of 5 reports individually / per partner in case the unit has been peer reviewed.
+These have been capped at 5 reports individually / per partner in each FY, and an additional limit of 5 reports individually / per partner in case the unit has been peer-reviewed.

 While a lot of importance has been placed on Secretarial Audit, this process suffers from some problems.

 Secretarial Audit promotes good corporate practices in the company.
-It provides necessary comfort to the Board, shareholders, Regulators and other stakeholders on the status of compliances and the existence of proper and adequate systems and processes.
+It provides necessary comfort to the Board, shareholders, Regulators, and other stakeholders on the status of compliances and the existence of proper and adequate systems and processes.

-The role of Secretarial Auditor is important, especially since law and regulations have tasked the Board of a company with ensuring compliance.
+The role of the Secretarial Auditor is important, especially since law and regulations have tasked the Board of a company with ensuring compliance.
 The least that the Board can do is meet the PCS without the presence of management, at least annually.